JetBrains/ideavim/README.md

 </div>

-IdeaVim is a Vim emulation plugin for IDEs based on the IntelliJ platform.
+IdeaVim is a Vim emulation plugin for IDEs based on the IntelliJ Platform.
 IdeaVim can be used with IntelliJ IDEA, PyCharm, CLion, PhpStorm, WebStorm, RubyMine, AppCode, DataGrip, GoLand, Rider, Cursive, and Android Studio.